-Powerful women who talk more than male counterparts incur backlash from both male and female perceivers, according to Victoria Brescoll of Yale.
+Powerful women who talk more than male counterparts incur backlash from both male and female observers, according to Victoria Brescoll of Yale.

-In an experimental study, both female and male volunteers read about a female CEO who talked longer than others and judged her as significantly less competent and less suitable for leadership than a male CEO who was reported to speak for the same amount.
+In an experimental study, both female and male volunteers read about a female CEO who talked longer than others.
+They judged her as significantly less competent and less suitable for leadership than a male CEO who was reported to speak for the same amount of time.

 A high-power woman who talked much less than others was judged as equally competent and capable of leading as a high-power man who talked much more than others.

 Raters were less generous in their ratings of a high-power male who talked much less than others: He was judged as equally incompetent and unsuitable for leadership as a high-power female who talked much more than expected.

 This suggests that both men and women are punished for behaviors different from gender-role expectations.

 Women’s tendency not to speak up in groups begins well before they enter the workplace, found Harvard’s Catherine Krupnick.

 She and her team investigated differences between male and female students’ participation in classroom discussion and the impact of the instructor’s gender on students’ participation.

 They reviewed videotapes of 12 women and 12 men instructors, and concluded that male students talked two and a half times longer than female students when the instructor was male and the majority of the students were male — a frequent situation in many educational and work organizations.

 On the other hand, female students spoke almost three times longer when instructors were female.